 Any revised tender estimates or negotiations in relation to price or services are to be fully documented and any amendments are to be incorporated into the contract established between the Crown and the contractor/consultant.

 A formal instrument of agreement is recommended for all major works projects.
-A letter of acceptance alone is not sufficient.
+A letter of acceptance alone is not considered sufficient.

-An experienced and responsible officer should prepare and issue the necessary formal instruments of agreement which should include any post-tender correspondence which is to form part of the contract and specify the total amount of security deposit and/or retention moneys (including the retention moneys percentage to be deducted from progress payments), the contract sum and the completion time.
+An experienced and responsible officer should prepare and issue the necessary formal instruments of agreement which should include any post-tender correspondence that is to form part of the contract and specify the total amount of security deposit and/or retention moneys (including the retention moneys percentage to be deducted from progress payments), the contract sum and the completion time.

 Any revised tender estimates or negotiations in relation to prices or services must be fully documented and any amendments incorporated into the contract established between the Crown and the contractor/consultant.
 The clarification of all matters must occur during the evaluation and examination stage and be confirmed in writing.